Cronulla South Public School

 • Increased access to develop the skills to use technology efficiently and effectively.

-• More personalised and differentiated learning is available, eg. Using Google Classroom as a platform and a variety of apps to produce quality pieces of work, adjusted to individual learners’ needs.
+• More personalised and differentiated learning is available, eg. Using Google Classroom as a platform and various apps to produce quality work, adjusted to individual learners’ needs.

 • Allows students more control of their learning.

-• Develops student organisation skills and sense of responsibility.
+• Develops student organisation skills and a sense of responsibility.

-• Eases transition to high school where students are required to use laptops more frequently.
+• Eases transition to high school where students must use laptops more frequently.

 Equity is integral to the BYOD initiative at Cronulla South Public School.
-This is an opt in program for students who are able to bring in a device.
-Bringing a device for BYOD is not compulsory and devices will be made available at school for students who are unable to provide their own.
-However, students will not be allowed to take the school devices home and this is where the advantage of having your own device comes in.
-BYOD also provides a level of responsibility to students and gives them the opportunity to look after a device and manage things like charging.
-The school will be providing help to parents on how to ensure that devices are kept safe as well as to ensure that the devices.
+This is an opt-in program for students who can bring in a device.
+Bringing a device for BYOD is not compulsory, and devices will be available at school for students who cannot provide their own.
+However, students will not be allowed to take the school devices home; this is where the advantage of having your device comes in.
+BYOD also provides a level of responsibility to students and allows them to look after a device and manage things like charging.
+The school will be providing help to parents on how to ensure that devices are kept safe.